Cool-girl hat trends to have on your radar in 2025

 Floppier styles will add a sense of understated elegance, whilst tilted designs (like a downturned brim or lengthy fedora) cultivate an alluring aura.

-If you’re new to pairing occasionwear with hats, here’s Hello!
+If you’re new to pairing occasionwear with hats, here’s H!
 Fashion’s ultimate guide for the cool girl hat trends to have on your radar this summer…

 Structured Beret